 The only way to ensure that you’re providing a human element to consumers is to gather customer data at each aspect of the retail journey.
 While the use of data to make the customer experience more human may seem counterintuitive, the insight you collect can help address specific customer needs and demonstrates that your brand is listening to them.

 In fact, listening to your customers digitally and in-person is essential to the success of your business.
-Using a CX platform to ask your customers the right questions, at the right time, is a wonderful first step to establishing an open dialogue.
+Using a experience management software solution to ask your customers the right questions, at the right time, is a wonderful first step to establishing an open dialogue.
 CX surveys can identify both positive and negative customer sentiment and provide the insight needed for retailers to have personal follow-up conversations with their customers.

 Upgrade your tech stack

 Technology gives retail customers more access to product, company, and competitor information than ever before.
 In fact, 89 percent of retail customers said having access to real-time product availability information would influence their shopping choices in terms of which stores they would frequent.

 Although the use of technology may seem impersonal, integrating the right tech into your business can make it easier to have the “more human” conversations mentioned above.
 A few tools that retailers can easily deploy to make omnichannel shopping experiences more personal include:

 - Social listening tools

 - Account-based marketing tools and web design to quickly provide information customer segments want

 The right technology can personalize retailer-customer interactions.
 Deciding which tools to use begins with listening to your customers and acting on feedback to identify the best-fit solutions for your business.
 If you’re interested in diving deeper with more tips and tricks on navigating COVID-19 through the power of surveying, check out our back-to-business solutions for immediate action-planning.